-Despite the signalization, crashes have occurred at the crossing - two involving bicyclists and pedestrians and four others involving only motor vehicles in the vicinity of the Sixth and Omaha intersection since November 2016.
-Both reported bike/ped collisions occurred in the existing crosswalk, underscoring the desire for greater separation between active users and motor vehicles at such a critical juncture for bicycle and pedestrian traffic.
-The need for crossing bicyclists and pedestrians to wait for a signal also gives the experience of biking or walking between downtown and Memorial Park a disjointed, incongruous feel in conflict with Rapid City's desire to unify the entire Sixth Street corridor The challenges presented by Omaha Street to bicyclists and pedestrians year-round are amplified on days with major events such as Civic Center concerts, downtown festivals, and Memorial Park gatherings.
+Despite the signalization, crashes have occurred in the vicinity of the crossing - two involving bicyclists and pedestrians and four others involving only motor vehicles since November 2016.
+Both reported collisions involving bicyclists and pedestrians occurred in the existing crosswalk, underscoring the community desire for greater separation between active users and motor vehicles at such a critical juncture for bicycle and pedestrian traffic.
+The need for crossing bicyclists and pedestrians to wait for a signal also gives the experience of biking or walking between downtown and Memorial Park a disjointed, incongruous feel - in conflict with Rapid City's desire to unify the entire Sixth Street corridor The challenges presented by Omaha Street to bicyclists and pedestrians year-round are amplified on days with major events such as Civic Center concerts, downtown festivals, and Memorial Park gatherings.
 On these days, significant foot traffic is moving between the Memorial Park and downtown sides of Omaha Street; this presents both a safety issue as people crowd into the limited pedestrian space at the intersection waiting for a signal and while crossing, and a traffic flow issue for Omaha Street as the pedestrian push-buttons are actuated frequently.
-3.2 Sixth Street and the Bicycle Network The 2011 Rapid City Area Bicycle and Pedestrian Master Plan established a vision for a comprehensive network of bicycle and pedestrian facilities throughout the MPO's planning area.
+3.2 Sixth Street and the Bicycle Network The 2011 Rapid City Area Bicycle and Pedestrian Master Plan established a vision for a comprehensive network of bicycle and pedestrian facilities throughout the MPO's planning area, and a 2020 update to the plan expanded and refined the recommendations.
 The network development process considered factors including traffic stress, public input, and roadway geometry in identifying appropriate facility types and locations.
 Figure 2 presents the network of bicycle facilities - existing and proposed - in downtown Rapid City.